Bee Diseases Insurance Ltd (BDI)

 Up to 3 colonies: included in the basic £2.00 subscription.

-Additional cover is available by paying the Additional BDI premium:
+Additional cover is available by paying the additional BDI premium:

-Up to 10 colonies in total: £4.70
+Up to 5 colonies in total: £1.20; Up to 10 colonies in total: £4.70

-Up to 20 colonies in total: £9.50
+Up to 15 colonies in total: £7.75; Up to 20 colonies in total: £9.50

-Up to 30 colonies in total: £13.60
+Up to 25 colonies in total: £11.10; Up to 30 colonies in total: £13.60

-Up to 39 colonies in total: £18.10
+Up to 35 colonies in total: £16.10; Up to 39 colonies in total: £18.10

 These premiums apply to returns submitted from spring 2024.
 Using the eR2 membership system, no action is necessary as the additional premiums are calculated automatically when a member enters the number of colonies to insure.